 When it comes to musky a bigger stronger reel is a must.
 You’ll need a drag setting that is rated to at least 20 lbs.

-Gear ratio is another important feature to get right.
+The gear ratio is another important feature to get right.
 A higher gear ratio will allow you to retrieve a lot more line per turn of the reel handle than a lower ratio.
-However the lower ratio does give you a lot more cranking power when it comes to reeling in a large musky.
+However, the lower ratio does give you a lot more cranking power when it comes to reeling in a large musky.

 Seeing as you will be casting quite a lot the best rod choice will be much heavier and longer than say a standard bass casting rod.

-For musky aim for a setup with that is at a bare minimum of 7'6" in length.
-The sweet spot is in and around 8 feet in length with a fast action and a medium to heavy power rating.
+For musky aim for a setup that is at a bare minimum of 7’6″ in length.
+The sweet spot is in and around 8 feet in length with fast action and a medium to heavy power rating.

 The longer rods give you a much better casting distance than a sorter one.
 With bigger and better casting you can cover a lot more water throughout the day.

-The rod action too is important to get right.
-A fast action rod will have much better casting performance than a slow action rod blank.
+The rod action is important to get right.
+A fast-action rod will have much better casting performance than a slow-action rod blank.

 Fast action generally means that the bend through the rod blank starts much higher up as opposed to a slow action that will start to bend in the lower half of the rod.

-Always make sure that your rod, reel and line match up to the weight of lure that you will be fishing with.
+Always make sure that your rod, reel, and line match up to the weight of the lure that you will be fishing with.